lundqvistr/manual_medfak_research_data/manual.md

 The concept of FAIR data (Findable, Accessible, Interoperable and Reusable) has been discussed during the last decade.
 As the [GO FAIR](https://www.go-fair.org) network describes the ambitions:
 > The ultimate goal of FAIR is to optimise the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

 The focus is on systems and structures to make data available and is part of a "movement" emphasizing "open data" and open science".
 This implies a focus on both legal and practical arrangements - repositories, identifiers for data,... - and are as such commendable.
 The suggestions put forward in this document certainly are in line with the suggestions made by the GO FAIR network.
-However, we limit the scope for this document to more direct suggestions for how you should work with your own data sets to simplify your research life.
+However, we limit the scope for this document to more direct suggestions for how you should work with your own datasets to simplify your research life.
 The possible extension into making research data comply to the FAIR principles is covered by university libraries, see for example [UMU: Research data](https://www.umu.se/bibliotek/forskningsdata).
 The recommendations made here should make this process smoother.

 #### Storage of data
 Researchers and students involved in the kind of research we have focused upon here are active in different organizational settings: mainly within universities, mainly in clinical work or mixtures of the two, within a smaller group or with a multicenter approach spanning an entire country or even several countries.
 Depending on the organization you find yourself in, there are hopefully structures in place for storing your research data in a secure way.
 However, the practical arrangements are so different that it is not possible to provide any specific suggestions here.